jhashivam/sql/sql-practical/README.md

 ## What's Covered in Each Week?

+•Create databases and related tables using your own data •Aggregate, sort, and filter data to find patterns •Use functions for basic math and advanced statistical operations •Identify errors in data and clean them up
+•Analyze spatial data with a geographic information system (PostGIS) •Create advanced queries and automate tasks

 * Week 1: Setting Up Your Coding Environment
 * Week 2: Creating Your First Database and Table
 * Week 3: Beginning Data Exploration with SELECT